Joystream/joystream-landing/testnets/rome/forum-module.md

 ### Motivation

-This module holds the basic content and structure of a hierarchical topic based forum with trivial sudo based moderation.
+This module holds the basic content and structure of a hierarchical topic based forum with trivial sudo moderation.
 It allows a blockchain to have _direct_ assertible custody of the forum governance and function.
 Systems which depend critical on reliable and fair asynchronous public discourse will benefit from this functionality.

 ### Structure